miles-grant-ibigroup/mastarm/README.md

 ## Configuration

-Mastarm commands can be pointed to a directory containing configuration files using the `--config` flag.
-By default, Mastarm will look in the `configurations/default` path of the current working directory.
-Mastarm currently looks for four different files: `env.yml`, `settings.yml`, `store.yml`, and `messages.yml`.
+Mastarm can be pointed to a directory containing configuration files using the `--config` flag.
+By default, Mastarm looks in the `configurations/default` path of the current working directory.
+Mastarm looks for four different files: `env.yml`, `settings.yml`, `store.yml`, and `messages.yml`.

-#### `env.yml`
+### `env.yml`

 This file should contain strings that can be replaced in front-end JavaScript code using [`envify`](https://github.com/hughsk/envify).
 [Example in Scenario Editor](https://github.com/conveyal/scenario-editor/blob/master/configurations/default/env.yml.tmp).

-#### `messages.yml`
+### `messages.yml`

 This file should contain string messages to be used throughout the application.
 It will replace `process.env.MESSAGES` with a string-ified version of the object.
-Just `JSON.parse` it to have access to all of your messages.
+Just `JSON.parse` it on the client to have access to all of your messages.

-#### `settings.yml`
+### `settings.yml`

-Settings contain both Mastarm configuration settings and per environment settings to be used in the application.
-To override base settings, create an environments section in the `yml` file.
-[Example in Modeify](https://github.com/conveyal/modeify/blob/master/configurations/example/settings.yml#L40).
-Each section below will contain the settings that they can use.
+Settings contain both Mastarm configuration settings and per environment settings to be used in the application and are usually duplicates of what can be passed from the command line.
+Current Mastarm settings are:

+* `cloudfront` - String - CloudFront distribution id that will automatically invalidate file paths after they are deployed to S3
+* `entries` — Array - input:output JavaScript & CSS file pairs
+* `env` — String - environment override
+* `environments` - Object - override top level settings [example](https://github.com/conveyal/modeify/blob/master/configurations/example/settings.yml#L40).
+* `flyle` — Boolean - serve map tiles from a local cache for working offline
+* `s3bucket` — String - bucket to deploy to
+* `serve` - Boolean - serve client side files via budo

+### `store.yml`

+Auto-populate your redux store with this configuration data instead of setting defaults directly in code.

 ## CLI Usage